bootstrap-vue/bootstrap-vue/docs/components/form-radio/README.md

 # Forms Radio

-> For even more customization and cross browser consistency, use our completely custom form elements to replace the browser defaults.
-They’re built on top of semantic and accessible markup, so they’re solid replacements for any default form control.
+> For cross browser consistency, `b-form-radio` uses Bottstrap's custom radio input to replace the browser default radio input.
+It is built on top of semantic and accessible markup, so it is a solid replacement for the default radio input.

-**options**
+### Options

-Please see options in [`<form-select>`](./form-select) docs.
+Please see options in [`<b-form-select>`](./form-select) docs for details on passing options to `b-form-radio`

+### Control sizing
+Set heights using thw `size` prop to `sm` or `lg` for small or large respectively.

+### Non custom radio inputs
+You can have `b-form-radio` render a browser native radio input by setting the `plain` prop.